Analytical formulas for far-field radiated energy and angular momentum of metallic thin films: Fresnel Coefficients

 Our sign convention for the transmission coefficients allows us to express the corresponding reflection coefficients as simply $r_{s/p} = t_{s/p} - 1$.
 Thus, it can be verified that $\mathcal{T}=\widetilde{\mathcal{T}} = t_p \hat{\vec{k}}_\parallel \hat{\vec{k}}_\parallel + t_s \hat{\vec{s}} \hat{\vec{s}} + \hat{\vec{z}} \hat{\vec{z}}$ is in accordance with its interpretation as the transmission matrix.
 In the presence of a magnetic field, $\mathcal{T}$ and $\widetilde{\mathcal{T}}$ acquire off-diagonal terms.
 In the $(\hat{\vec{k}}_\parallel,\hat{\vec{s}}, \hat{\vec{z}})$ basis, they are related by

 The matrix elements $t_{mn}$ represent the transmission probability for a photon initially in polarization state $n$ to emerge in polarization state $m$.
-In the usual case with $B=0$, s-polarized and p-polarized light propagate independently and do not mix.
+In the usual case with $B=0$, s polarized and p polarized light propagate independently and do not mix.
 In the presence of a magnetic field, the permittivity tensor becomes gyrotropic with the emergence of cross-polarization terms, $t_{sp}$ and $t_{ps}$, enabling polarization rotation via the polar Kerr effect~\cite{Scott_Magnetooptic_1976}.
 By evaluating Eq.~\eqref{eq:define_t}, the relation $t_{ps} = -(c \gamma/\omega)^2 t_{sp}$ emerges, allowing one of them to be eliminated.
 Eq.~\eqref{eq:define_t} can also be written recursively as $\mathcal{T} - I = v_0 \Pi_0 \mathcal{T}$, establishing important relations between the remaining elements without having to solve for them explicitly,

 The generalized Fresnel coefficients $t_{ss}$, $t_{pp}$, and $t_{sp}$ remain expressed in terms of the self-energy parameters $\alpha$ and $\pi_0$.

 Next, we substitute the photon vacuum GF $v^R$ and $\widetilde{\mathcal{T}}$ under the new basis into Eq.~\eqref{eq:Dless_thin}, which leads to